MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 you must tell R
 what the access token is.
 But you have to
-be careful not to hardcode
+be careful not to hard-code
 the access token
 in your source code.
 The access token